Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

 IP range, which includes our echo server instance.

-, in red) since our cluster is using AWS ENI, with direct routing.
+Before applying the policy, all traffic reached the echo server directly using the pod’s IP (10.2.3.165, in red) since our cluster uses AWS ENI with direct routing.
 After applying it, traffic to the echo server goes through one of the 4 elastic IPs set up on the egress nodes in a round-robin fashion.

-Now is the time to test the resiliency of the HA setup, by rebooting one or more egress instances.
+Now is the time to test the resiliency of the HA setup by rebooting one or more egress instances.

 Traffic comes back to normal without losses after the node is back up.